Diffuse neutrino flux from relativistic reconnection in AGN coronae: Introduction

-The detection of neutrinos from NGC 1068, in combination with the absence of very high energy $\gamma$-rays, points toward neutrino production in a compact $\gamma$-ray opaque region, the \textit{corona}, located in the vicinity of the central black hole.
-Three main theoretical scenarios have been proposed to model proton acceleration in the coronal environment, namely diffusive shock acceleration at shock waves~\citep[e.g.,][]{inoue_origin_2020}, stochastic acceleration in magnetohydrodynamic turbulence \citep[e.g.,][]{murase_hidden_2020, fiorillo_magnetized_2024, lemoine_neutrinos_2025} and systematic acceleration in magnetic reconnection \citep[e.g.,][]{2024ApJ...961L..14F, karavola_neutrino_2025}.
-In a magnetically powered corona, the latter two mechanisms are generally considered to accelerate protons to nonthermal energies.
+The detection of neutrinos from NGC 1068, in combination with the absence of very high energy $\gamma$-rays, points toward neutrino production in a compact $\gamma$-ray opaque region, the corona, which is located in the vicinity of the central black hole.
+Three main theoretical scenarios have been proposed to model proton acceleration in active galactic nuclei (AGN) cores, namely, diffusive shock acceleration at shock waves~\citep[e.g.,][]{stecker_high-energy_1991, inoue_origin_2020}, stochastic acceleration in magnetohydrodynamic turbulence \citep[e.g.,][]{murase_hidden_2020, fiorillo_magnetized_2024, lemoine_neutrinos_2025, saurenhaus_constraining_2026}, and systematic acceleration in magnetic reconnection \citep[e.g.,][]{fiorillo_reconnection_2024, karavola_neutrino_2025}.
+In a magnetically powered corona, the last two mechanisms are generally considered to accelerate protons to nonthermal energies.
 In turbulence-based models, neutrinos are produced by p$\gamma$ and p-p interactions in a coronal region of $\sim10-100$ gravitational radii.
 Based on this scenario, \cite{murase_hidden_2020} and \cite{padovani_neutrino_2024} determined the diffuse neutrino spectrum expected from these turbulent coronae according to the model of \cite{murase_hidden_2020}.
 More recently, \cite{fiorillo_contribution_2025} calculated the neutrino diffuse flux according to the strongly magnetized turbulence scenario of \cite{fiorillo_magnetized_2024}.
-The general consensus is that turbulent AGN coronae may account for the $\sim$1-10~TeV diffuse neutrino emission, but not the higher energy tail, due to strong Bethe-Heitler proton cooling.
+The general consensus is that turbulent AGN coronae may account for the $\sim$1-10~TeV diffuse neutrino emission but not the higher energy tail, due to strong Bethe-Heitler proton cooling.